LongQT-sea/intel-igpu-passthru/README.md

 ## 🎯 Overview

-This repository provides ROM/VBIOS images for use with PVE/QEMU/KVM.
-It enables full Intel iGPU passthrough to a guest VM using legacy-mode Intel Graphics Device (IGD) assignment via `vfio-pci`.
-This setup grants a single VM exclusive iGPU access, including direct UEFI output over HDMI, eDP, and DisplayPort.
+- OpROM/VBIOS for use with GVT-d iGPU passthrough on Proxmox/QEMU/KVM.
+- Support direct UEFI output over HDMI, eDP, and DisplayPort.
+- Provides perfect display without screen distortion.

-It can also be used with SR-IOV on 11th gen+ Intel iGPUs to fix error code 43.
+- Can also be used with SR-IOV on 11th gen+ Intel iGPUs to fix error code 43.

 ## 📋 Requirements
 - Intel CPU with integrated graphics (2nd gen and newer)
 - Mainboard with VT-d/IOMMU support
 - **Proxmox VE**: 8.0+
 - **Linux Distros**: 2022+ Debian, Fedora, Arch based Linux distro with QEMU/KVM
 - **Host kernel** with IOMMU enabled (IOMMU is enabled by default on Proxmox VE 8.4 and later)

+> [!IMPORTANT]
+> Make sure your `/etc/modprobe.d/vfio.conf` does not contain `disable_vga=1`.
+If present, remove it, update initramfs, and reboot.

+> [!TIP]
+> If you have kernel 6.8+, this will work without going through typical PCI passthrough guides such as [Proxmox PCI Passthrough](https://pve.proxmox.com/wiki/PCI_Passthrough)

+> [!NOTE]
+> macOS requires additional configuration: [macOS_README.md](macOS_README.md)

+---

 ## 🛠️ Setup Instructions

-### ROM File Selection
+### 1. ROM File Selection

 Choose the appropriate ROM file for your Intel CPU and download/copy in to `/usr/share/kvm/`:
 ```